ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 The name of the game `osu!` is **never capitalised**, even if it is the first word in the sentence.
 Any words following `osu!`, if not divided by a blank space, should not be capitalised.
-If they are divided by a blank space, they must be capitalised if they are proper nouns (e.g. osu!
-Tournaments).
+If they are divided by a blank space, they must be capitalised if they are proper nouns (e.g. `osu!
+Tournaments` or `osu!
+Alumni`).

 If you have `osu!` then a word immediately following it, make sure that the word is spelt with lowercase letters (like the game modes).
 Other examples may include: